nas03/air-quality/README.md

 ## Air Quality Prediction System

 This repository contains the full implementation of my graduation dissertation project, Air Quality Prediction System.
-The system is designed to predict air quality levels by analyzing historical and real-time data, providing actionable insights to help mitigate pollution impacts.
+The system is designed to predict air quality levels by analyzing historical and near real-time data, providing actionable insights to help mitigate pollution impacts.

 ## Overview